 It is important to note that commuter students are such a diverse group of people and it impossible to generalise across it.
 You may have some commuter students that choose to live at home because of family, caring and employment responsibilities.

-• A variety of event locations, such as having events in Norwich and events on campus.
+- A variety of event locations, such as having events in Norwich and events on campus.
 Sometimes students will have to travel to Norwich before they travel to UEA.
 If you can make some events in the city that cuts out that additional travel time.
+Liftsharing can also help reduce the environmental impact and costs associated with travel, which benefits all members of the group.

 Integrating Members and Reducing Cliques